 - 11. Access to food.
 Poverty is a key driver of food insecurity in Rwanda.
-Multidimensional poverty affects 49 percent of the population, and an estimated 20.6 percent of households are food-insecure; the national average masks geographical disparities, with 17 of Rwanda's 30 districts facing even higher levels of food insecurity.
+Multidimensional poverty affects 49 percent of the population, and an estimated 20.6 percent of households are food--insecure; the national average masks geographical disparities, with 17 of Rwanda's 30 districts facing even higher levels of food insecurity.
 Most households rely on purchasing from markets to meet their food needs, with 29 percent of households spending more than 65 percent of their incomes on food. - 12.
 End malnutrition.
 Rwanda is ranked 96th of the 125 countries on the 2023 global hunger index.
 The triple burden of malnutrition, especially stunting, is a major challenge, with persistent undernutrition, micronutrient deficiencies, overweight and obesity.
 Despite a decrease in the prevalence of stunting, from 51 percent in 2005 to 33 percent in 2020, rates remain alarmingly high, with geographical disparities that may compromise the achievement of the national target of 15 percent by 2029.
 The prevalence of anaemia is also alarming, at 36.6 percent among children aged 6-59 months and 17 percent among adolescents. - 13.
-According to the 2021 standardized expanded nutrition survey, the nutrition situation in refugee camps has improved.
-The prevalence of acute malnutrition among children aged 6-59 months is 2.6 percent, which is within the "acceptable" standard set by the World Health Organization of less than 5 percent.
-The prevalence of stunting has declined to 20.8 percent, making it of "medium public health significance".
-The prevalence of anaemia is 22.5 percent among children aged 6-59 months and 8.5 percent among women and girls of reproductive age.
+According to the 2023 standardized expanded nutrition survey, chronic malnutrition (stunting) in the camps has improved, from 20.8 percent in 2021 to 18 percent in 2023, making it of "medium public health significance".
+However, acute malnutrition (wasting) among children aged 6-59 months was observed to have increased, from 2.6 percent in 2021 to 4.1 percent in 2023, though still within the "acceptable" standard set by the World Health Organization of less than 5 percent.
+Anaemia was not measured in the 2023 standardized expanded nutrition survey but reported as 22.5 percent among children aged 6-59 months and 8.5 percent among women and girls of reproductive age in 2021.

-&lt;sup>12 World Economic Forum.
+12 World Economic Forum.
 2023.
 Global Gender Gap Report 2023.